 If it's really that early in the relationship, the reasons are usually big "dealbreakers" of a sort.
-If the women has a firm sense of her self-esteem, things like cheating and lying aren't forgiven.
-As such, the relationship may end abruptly, and the man is told (on no uncertain terms) to be gone.
+If the woman has a firm sense of her self-esteem, things like cheating and lying aren't forgiven.
+As such, the relationship may end abruptly, and the man is told (in no uncertain terms) to be gone.

 "I've had almost every guy of every type of relationship in the spectrum come back over the years.
-What prompted me to email you was that I received a well wishing text yesterday from someone I'd casually dated for a few months.
+What prompted me to email you was that I received a well-wishing text yesterday from someone I casually dated for a few months.
 It ended very badly back in February after I discovered him lying about some things.
 I told him to never contact me again and until yesterday, he respected my wishes.

 No man wants to give up good sex.
 If there was a good physical relationship, it's a good reason for him to return.
 Is the woman able to separate the physical stuff that works in the relationship with the emotional aspects that may be lacking?

 Note, however, that relationship dynamics tend to stay the same, even on a second try.
 After all, when you pull milk out of the fridge and it's spoiled, you don't put it back and hope it's fresh tomorrow.
 Sometimes, you just have to throw it out.

 Men on the rebound tend to reconnect with past girlfriends and lovers.
 The reasons vary, but mostly due to the above mentions and motivations.
 By reaching out with a simple phone call, email or text message, he's testing the waters and will gauge what is possible by the woman's reaction.

 Here is my advice: While some boomerang relationships can be successful, there have to be some changes made.
 Unless the individuals have fundamentally changed for themselves, a rekindled relationship runs the risk of picking up the same failed dynamics exactly where it left off.

 Remember: There was a reason the relationship failed in the first place.